sfigg/commercialization-public/docset/manufacture/iot/add-a-driver-to-an-image.md

-We'll show you how to add drivers to a Windows 10 IoT Core image.
+Now we'll add drivers to a Windows 10 IoT Core image.

 When you're using a pre-built Board Support Package (BSP), you'll want to know whether there's already similar drivers on the board.
 If not, you can usually just add the new driver.

-If there is, then you'll need to replace the driver from the BSP, which we'll cover in Lab 2b.
+If there is, but that driver doesn't meet your needs, then you'll need to replace the driver from the BSP, which we'll cover in Lab 2b.